 Marketing Analytics and Promotions

 A digital marketing software that tracks the hotels’ online presence and helps maintain the social media pages.
-There are a number of softwares that are available today that help in creating websites, landing pages, manage email marketing, social media reports etc. Online presence to increase brand awareness of the hotel, social media pages on Facebook, LinkedIn, Google+, Hootsuite and many other sites for a promotional purpose are very much necessary for a hotelier.
+There is software that is available today that help in creating websites, landing pages, manage email marketing, social media reports etc. Online presence to increase brand awareness of the hotel, social media pages on Facebook, LinkedIn, Google+, Hootsuite and many other sites for a promotional purpose are very much necessary for a hotelier.

-Here are few factors that need to be given importance to:
+Here are a few factors that need to be given importance to:

 - Customer Relationship foundation: To gain the trust of an existing or a potential customer a hotelier needs to be understanding and needs to be quick in actions.
 CRM tools help the hotelier organise, automate and synchronize every interaction with the customer.
 Also, guest feedback is very important to know the sentiments of the guest.
 These responses can be mapped to the CRM which could help the hoteliers tailor the next stay of the guest according to the feedback given previously.